Sl0vi/SqlNoSql/README.md

 **Use your SQL database as a NoSql JSON or BSON document store**

-This is an experiment at creating a data access layer for .Net and Mono that allows you to use an SQL database as a NoSql database.
+A data access layer that uses SQL databases as NoSQL JSON or BSON document stores.

 It works by serializing objects as either JSON or BSON to simple two column tables.
 One column for the id and one for the serialized data.